-Sclerotherapy - Patients ask Dr. Ringpfeil answers
+Sclerotherapy - Patients ask, Dr. Ringpfeil answers

 Please feel free to use the blog below to share information about Sclerotherapy or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

-Sclerotherapy is a technique designed to shut down unsightly spider veins on legs, face or other body areas.
+Sclerotherapy is a technique designed to shut down unsightly spider veins on legs, thighs, face or other body areas.
 Several substances can be injected to cause this effect.
 While providing identical results and downtime, detergents/foaming agents are generally considered painless while hypertonic saline injections are uncomfortable.

 Sclerotherapy is used for the treatment of larger spider veins.
 It is often followed by several sclerolaser treatments which resolve extremely fine vessels that did not take to sclerotherapy.